Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Discussion

 \section{Discussion}

-In this paper the notion of a probabilistic meshless method was introduced.
-While standard numerical solvers return a single element from the solution space, a probabilistic solver instead returns a full distribution over the solution space, with a view to capturing epistemic uncertainty due to discretisation error.
-These results provide theoretical support to this approach and demonstrate that the quantification of numerical error provided by these methods is sensible, ensuring posterior contraction in an appropriate limit.
-Moreover, through two applications, the integration of a probabilistic model for numerical error into the inverse problem was shown to enable valid statistical inferences to be drawn, overcoming the problems of bias and/or over-confidence that result from the standard approach of simply neglecting numerical error.
+This paper introduced and explored the concept of a probabilistic meshless method.
+While standard numerical solvers return a single approximation to the solution, a probabilistic solver instead returns a full distribution over the solution space, with a view to capturing epistemic uncertainty due to discretisation error.
+Our contribution provides theoretical support to this approach and demonstrates that the quantification of numerical error provided by these methods is meaningful, ensuring posterior contraction in an appropriate limit.
+Through two example applications, the integration of a probabilistic model for discretisation error into the inverse problem was shown to enable valid statistical inferences to be drawn, overcoming the problems of bias and/or over-confidence that result in practice with standard methods.

 Attention was restricted to strong-form solution of stationary PDEs.
 In future we seek to relax this restriction to examine parabolic, time-evolving PDEs.
-To restrict the presentation we did not consider combining probabilistic meshless methods with emulation of the data-likelihood \citep{Stuart2016} or reduced-model approached \citep{Cohen2015} in solution of the inverse problem.
-This would provide an obvious and immediate reduction in computational cost in the examples studied in this paper.
+To restrict the presentation we did not consider combining probabilistic meshless methods with emulation of the data-likelihood \citep{Stuart2016} or reduced-model approaches \citep{Cohen2015}.
+These would provide an obvious and immediate reduction in computational cost in the examples studied in this paper.

 The method proposed here shares similarities with the meshless construction recently presented in \cite{Owhadi2016}.
-In that work, Owhadi shows how the meshless approach can be made to operate locally in space (using a construction called ``gamblets'').
-This is shown to speed up computation and permit sophisticated multi-level schemes.
-However improved computational performance requires truncation of the gamblets to produce a local basis; the fully probabilistic interpretation is of comparable computational complexity to the approach described herein.
+In that work, Owhadi shows how the meshless approach can be made to operate locally in space using a construction called ``gamblets''.
 A fundamental distinction of the present paper is that uncertainty due to numerical error was propagated into the inverse problem, whereas \cite{Owhadi2016} does not make use of the probability model beyond observing its Bayesian interpretation.
 A second, less fundamental, distinction is that, although Owhadi's method is in principle meshless, computations are performed on a grid, so that there is no analogue of the experimental design approach pursued in this paper.
-Future work will aim to leverage the strengths of both approaches.
+Future work will aim to combine and leverage the strengths of both methods.